data-to-insight/centre-of-excellence/docs/appendix-1-more-on-how-our-system-works/context.md

-# Context
+# <span style="color:dodgerblue">Context</span>

-Between 2021 and 2025, Data to Insight and Social Finance designed and delivered an apprenticeship for CSC data professionals[^9], because we found generic data analysis courses to be unsuitable for this context:
+Between 2021 and 2025, Data to Insight and Social Finance designed and delivered an apprenticeship for CSC data professionals<sup>9</sup>, because we found generic data analysis courses to be unsuitable for this context.

+>Children’s Social Care (CSC) is a unique national system, operated by individual local safeguarding authorities (LAs) supported by a range of national, regional and local organisations and other stakeholders.
+The legislative framework is complex, and local implementations can take a range of shapes.
+There is also an extensive statutory data requirement, as well as independent regulation.
+>
+>The importance and complexity of safeguarding services in this context can make the data landscape difficult to understand, particularly given that technical factors – including the typical sizes of datasets, and common software restrictions within LAs – can mean that not all standard data approaches are appropriate in this context.
+>
-Data to Insight, *CSC for Data People, 2024[^10]*
+> -- Data to Insight, *CSC for Data People, 2024*<sup>10</sup>

 Besides the complexity of the wider systems which interact with CSC data and digital work, we highlight key aspects of the data context which influence our work:

-- > The **scale of data**, with small numbers and complex systems combining to require appropriate analysis methods
+-  The <span style="color:steelblue">**scale of data**</span>, with small numbers and complex systems combining to require appropriate analysis methods

-- > The **technology limitations**, governed outside the remit of CSC analysts, which local authorities must manage as large and complex organisations
+-  The <span style="color:deepskyblue">**technology limitations**</span>, governed outside the remit of CSC analysts, which local authorities must manage as large and complex organisations

-- > The **duty of care,** which is the guiding principle of effective safeguarding organisations and which complicates traditional data and digital methods, goals, and outputs in numerous ways
+-  The <span style="color:darkturquoise">**duty of care**</span>, which is the guiding principle of effective safeguarding organisations and which complicates traditional data and digital methods, goals, and outputs in numerous ways

 This all means that data work happens in relation with practitioner experience and opinion, and is often based on imperfect data resources.
 It also means change can be slow or partial.

 The CSC technology market, similarly, is a complex system to influence, not a problem to solve.
 Most LAs work with:

-- > **Case management systems** which feel expensive to LAs but modest in scope to suppliers
+-  <span style="color:yellowgreen">**Case management systems**</span> which feel expensive to LAs but modest in scope to suppliers

-- > Challenges integrating **supportive technologies**, from financial systems to AI tools, with the core CMS
+-  Challenges integrating <span style="color:darkturquoise">**supportive technologies**</span>, from financial systems to AI tools, with the core CMS

-- > **Internal structures and capabilities** which split related duties across multiple functional areas, requiring excellence internal collaboration to maintain high quality services
+-  <span style="color:orange">**Internal structures and capabilities**</span> which split related duties across multiple functional areas, requiring excellence internal collaboration to maintain high quality services

 LAs and suppliers alike tend to gravitate towards long-term contracts for single monolithic systems, and internal resources can struggle to develop the capabilities they need.